nasa-jpl/MoonDiff/README.md

 # Setup without docker.
 (This is in some ways easier for development)
 1. Checkout this git repository
 1. Install dependencies.
-Essentially, you need deodjango set up with sqlite, djangorestframework, and DjangoRangeMiddleware for local development.
+Essentially, you need geodjango set up with sqlite, djangorestframework, and DjangoRangeMiddleware for local development.
 Install as best for your system.
 On Ubuntu, you can use conda and pip as in the Dockerfile.
 On Windows, you can install gdal etc. using OSGEO4W -- there are lines in settings.py that will check if you're using windows and look for OSGEO4W.
 1. Copy `localsettings_example.py` to `localsettings.py` and edit it according to comments inside
 1. Change directories into MoonDiff/moondiff and run:
    1. python ../manage.py makemigrations